-20 words are the most you can say in an effective elevator pitch.
+20 words.
+That is the most you can say in an effective elevator pitch.

 Forget “thirty second pitches” for a moment.
 The average attention span has declined from 12 seconds in 2000 to 8 seconds today, a 33% fall.